Marnie Reece-Wilmore: Early life

 Reece-Wilmore's grandparents, uncle and father emigrated to Australia from Cleethorpes in 1951.
 She has two older sisters, an older brother, three step-sisters and a step-brother.
 Her father was a recording engineer and her mother a production assistant.
 Reece-Wilmore began appearing in school plays when she was seven years old, before she began doing voice work for television and radio commercials.
 She lived with her family in Sydney, until she was cast on Neighbours and had to relocate to Melbourne.

 Career

 In 1992, Reece-Wilmore starred in the television film The Distant Home with Melissa Jaffer and Grant Dodwell.

 Reece-Wilmore is best known for playing Debbie Martin in the Australian soap opera Neighbours from 1992 to 1994, and again from 1996 to 1997.
 In 2005, Reece-Wilmore filmed a cameo for the Neighbours 20th anniversary special.

 Since leaving Neighbours in 1997, Reece-Wilmore has made guest appearances in television programmes such as Police Rescue, Blue Heelers, Stingers, Law of the Land, Halifax f.p., City Homicide, Dogstar and The New Adventures of Ocean Girl.

 She worked with the Melbourne Theatre Company in a production of Pride and Prejudice in 1999.
 She also appeared as an LA Groupie in the 2002 film Queen of the Damned.

-Reece-Wilmore is currently working as a voice-over actor in Melbourne, where she lends her voice to radio and television commercials.